Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

 The biggest difference between the Revel and other Class B’s is the bed.
-The entire bed can be raised up the ceiling of the rig giving you a huge amount of space for any kind of gear you might want to bring along.
-In this way, the Revel acts like a mini toy hauler than a traditional Class B. There are also two barn-style doors that open extra wide you can take full advantage of the extra space.
-The area is large enough to squeeze in a dirt bike and builtin tie-down points make it easy to secure.
+The entire bed can be raised up the ceiling of the rig, exposing a huge amount of space for all kinds of gear.
+In this way, the Revel acts like a mini toy hauler than a traditional Class B!
+There are also two barn-style doors that open extra wide so RVers can take full advantage of the extra space.

-The lowered bed is actually meant to sleep side to side (instead of having your feet towards the cab) and has a width of 6′ 4″ so even taller RV’ers can fit.
+The area is large enough to squeeze in a dirt bike and built-in tie-down points make it easy to secure, which I love as safety is always my top priority.
+The lowered bed is actually meant to sleep side to side (instead of having your feet towards the cab) and has a width of 6′ 4″ so even taller RV’ers like me can fit.
 The Revel pulls this off by using two bump-outs (one step down from a slide-out) to extend the overall width of the rig.

 I also like the location of the fridge.
-Instead of being a bit deeper inside the RV and having to squeeze in on the floor to load out groceries, you can actually access the fridge from outside the RV.
+Instead of being a bit deeper inside the RV and having to squeeze in on the floor to load out groceries, I can actually access the fridge from outside the RV.
 If you’re a bigger person or sharing this RV with someone else those small additions can really improve the entire experience.

 Check out the bathroom in this video tour:

 I could go on about the Revel for a while and it’s a great RV if you’re focused more on outdoor activity over pure luxury.
-But if 4×4 doesn’t mean anything to you and you’re not excited about all the gear you can store under the elevated bed then it’s probably not the rig for you.
-With an MSRP of $185,838, you’re paying for the adventure-oriented features and not things like extra space and luxury residential-style fixtures.
+But if 4×4 doesn’t mean anything to you, and you’re not excited about all the gear you can store under the elevated bed, then it’s probably not the rig for you.

-Smallest Class C RVs With A Bathroom (Shower and Toliet)
+Smallest Class C RVs With A Bathroom (Shower And Toliet)

-But what’s considered a small Class C RV?
+So, what’s considered a small Class C RV?

-For this article, we’ll be focusing on RVs that are no larger than 25′ 2″ which gives us plenty of rigs to work with!
+For this article, we’ll be focusing on RVs that are no larger than 25′ 2″, which gives us plenty of rigs to work with!

 Let’s get started!

-1. Coachmen Cross Trek
+1. Coachmen Cross Trail

 - Length: 25′ 1″